triton-inference-server/python_backend/README.md

 7. If you encounter the "GLIBCXX_3.4.30 not found" error during runtime, we recommend upgrading your conda version and installing `libstdcxx-ng=12` by running `conda install -c conda-forge libstdcxx-ng=12 -y`.
+Similarly, if you encounter the "GLIBCXX_3.4.32 not found" error during runtime, the recommended solution is to run `conda install -c conda-forge libstdcxx-ng=13 -y`.
 If this solution does not resolve the issue, please feel free to open an issue on the [GitHub issue page](https://github.com/triton-inference-server/server/issues) following the provided [instructions](https://github.com/triton-inference-server/server#reporting-problems-asking-questions).